 Note that when professionals handle mold remediation they tend to use powerful vacuums and other tools to kill and suction all the spores.
 What’s more, they will often wear protective gear to protect their own health – mold is considered a hazardous material!

 And on top of all of this, often you won’t be able to find all the mold that is causing the problem in your home.
-There’s a good chance that you may have mold under your carpet, under your floorboards or inside your wall cavities.
-In all these scenarios, it is, of course, going to take a professional to identify the source and then to excavate it and repair the damage.
+There’s a good chance that you may have mold under your carpet, under your floorboards, or inside your wall cavities.
+In all these scenarios, it is, of course, going to take a professional to identify the source and then excavate it and repair the damage.